Medical Administrative Assistant Resume Examples

 - Health Information Management (HIM) Certification: Offers in-depth understanding of health data management and its application in healthcare settings, supporting both administrative and clinical operations.

-- Electronic Health Records Specialist Certification (EHRS): Focuses on managing digital patient records, ensuring accuracy and compliance, which is indispensable in modern medical offices.
+- Electronic Health Records Specialist Certification (EHRS): Focuses on managing digital patient records, so accuracy and compliance, which is indispensable in modern medical offices.

 - CPR and First Aid Certification: While primarily clinical, possessing basic life-saving skills adds to the readiness and capability of administrative assistants in emergency situations within healthcare settings.